Study-Together-Org/study_api/README.md

 4. Insert fake data

-This will run migrations and then insert fake data into the mysql and redis dbs.
+This will run migrations and then insert fake data into the mysql and redis dbs (warning this will reset the dbs).
 ```bash
 # install dependencies
 pipenv install